NickGrunert/master-thesis/modules/03_truth_compare.typ

     The Pearson and Spearman scores demonstrate a high degree of correlation between the data, with values of $0.695$ and $0.666$, respectively.
     The findings indicate that the hypothesis is valid in general, as the scoring system appears to accurately reflect or represent the true score in relation to a ground truth.
-    The utilization of this system on unseen data results in scores that can be relied upon for subsequent analysis.
+    The utilisation of this system on unseen data results in scores that can be relied upon for subsequent analysis.
-    Hence, further refinement of normalization techniques or the removal of outliers is deemed unnecessary.
+    Hence, further refinement of normalisation techniques or the removal of outliers is deemed unnecessary.
     Repeated testing with these modifications would merely constitute a futile expenditure of additional time resources, as the already satisfactory score would only rise.
   ]
 }